 Cotton is excellent for absorbing moisture while letting your vaginal area breathe on hot days.
 Silk or satin work well for summer wear, but wool or tightly woven fabrics are also suitable for winter wear.
 Whatever material you choose, make sure it’s not too tight against your skin – this can cause sweating, leading to abnormal vaginal odors.

 3. Avoid scented hygiene products

 Your lady parts don’t need perfumes or other chemicals to smell good—and there’s a good chance they might be causing some of the problems.
-Allergy to scented hygiene products can cause a yeast infection which can, in turn, lead to unusual vaginal odor.
+Allergies to scented hygiene products can cause a yeast infection which can, in turn, lead to unusual vaginal odor.
 So, if you find that certain brands cause itching or burning, take a break from them.

 4. Wipe from front to back

 After you use the bathroom, or if your vagina becomes sweaty or moist for any reason, wipe from front to back.
-This will help prevent the spread of vaginal bacteria between your lady parts and anus, which can cause infection.
+This will help prevent the spread of gut bacteria between your lady parts and anus, which can cause infection.

 5. Change your underwear every day (more often if needed)

 To prevent infections caused by bacteria coming in contact with the skin, it’s essential to change your underclothes at least once a day.
 If you notice that you are leaking fluids or sweat, consider changing even more often.